wggreen/Web-Scraping-Project/README.md

-This script uses the [Selenium](https://selenium-python.readthedocs.io/) automation package.
+This script uses the [Selenium](https://selenium-python.readthedocs.io/) automation package and the [Requests](https://docs.python-requests.org/en/master/) package.

 ## Process
 1. Logs in to Toast with manager credentials using Selenium